Caring for a Loved One at Home

 Oxygen Therapy and Safety Precautions

-Suppose you are taking care of someone with a lung disease such as Chronic Obstructive Pulmonary Disease (COPD) or Congestive Heart Failure (CHF).
-In that case, their doctor may have prescribed oxygen therapy to get more oxygen to breathe.
-Below is an overview of some of the equipment you might encounter and tips on using them safely while taking care of your relative at home.
+If you are caring for someone with a lung disease such as Chronic Obstructive Pulmonary Disease (COPD) or Congestive Heart Failure (CHF), their doctor may have prescribed oxygen therapy to get more oxygen to breathe.
+Learn some tips on using oxygen safely.

 Preventing Fire Hazard in the Home